-The proposals to the shareholders' meeting for the appointment of the auditors currently in office were accompanied by a detailed curriculum vitae for each candidate.
+The proposals to the Shareholders' Meeting for the appointment of the auditors currently in office were accompanied by a detailed CV for each candidate.

-The curricula vitae of all the auditors are provided in the Investors section of the website www.camparigroup.com, as appended to the list elected at the above-mentioned shareholders' meeting.
+The CVs of each member of the Board of Statutory Auditors are published in the Investors section of the website, www.camparigroup.com, appended to the list elected at the above-mentioned Shareholders' Meeting.